Chimpanzee: Mating and parenting

 Chimpanzees mate throughout the year, although the number of females in oestrus varies seasonally in a group.
 Female chimpanzees are more likely to come into oestrus when food is readily available.
 Oestrous females exhibit sexual swellings.
 Chimpanzees are promiscuous: during oestrus, females mate with several males in their community, while males have large testicles for sperm competition.
 Other forms of mating also exist.
 A community's dominant males sometimes restrict reproductive access to females.
 A male and female can form a consortship and mate outside their community.
 In addition, females sometimes leave their community and mate with males from neighboring communities.
 These alternative mating strategies give females more mating opportunities without losing the support of the males in their community.
 Infanticide has been recorded in chimpanzee communities in some areas, and the victims are often consumed.
 Male chimpanzees practice infanticide on unrelated young to shorten the interbirth intervals in the females.
 Females sometimes practice infanticide.
 This may be related to the dominance hierarchy in females or may simply be pathological.

+Inbreeding was studied in a relatively undisturbed eastern chimpanzee community that displayed substantial bisexual philopatry.
+Despite an increased inbreeding risk incurred by females who do not disperse before reaching reproductive age, these females were still able to avoid producing inbred offspring.

 Copulation is brief, lasting approximately seven seconds.
 The gestation period is eight months.
 Care for the young is provided mostly by their mothers.
 The survival and emotional health of the young is dependent on maternal care.
 Mothers provide their young with food, warmth, and protection, and teach them certain skills.
 In addition, a chimpanzee's future rank may be dependent on its mother's status.
+Male chimpanzees continue to associate with the females they impregnated and interact with and support their offspring.
 Newborn chimpanzees are helpless.
 For example, their grasping reflex is not strong enough to support them for more than a few seconds.
 For their first 30 days, infants cling to their mother's bellies.
 Infants are unable to support their own weight for their first two months and need their mothers' support.